Microsoft-USEduAzure/workshops/serverless/readme.md

 > * Connect the logic app to the function.
 > * Send an email & retweet based on the response from the function.

 ## Prerequisites

 + An active [Twitter](https://twitter.com/) account.
 + An [Outlook.com](https://outlook.com/) or [Office 365 Outlook](https://outlook.office.com) for account (for sending notifications).

-If you haven't already done so, complete these steps now to create your function app.

 ## Create a Cognitive Services resource